What is NDIS Support Coordination and How Does It Work?

 Step 2: Plan Management

-Once your NDIS plan is in place, your support coordinator helps you understand it.
-They’ll break down the plan for you, explaining how to use your funding, what services are available, and where to find the right providers for your needs.
+Once your NDIS plan is approved, the coordinator helps you understand it.
+They explain how to use your funding, what services are available, and where to find the right providers.
+They also assist in managing your plan to ensure it runs smoothly.

 Step 3: Service Connections